AVGP/Dev-Resources/tutorials.md

 # Example Apps

-If you haven't done so far: head to your App Store and search for "Virtual Reality" -- you'll find lots of great and interesting apps.
+If you haven't done so far: head to your App Store and search for ["Virtual Reality"](https://play.google.com/store/search?q=virtual%20reality&c=apps&hl=en) -- you'll find lots of interesting apps.